k28336548/Mybook/README.md

 considered as a real friendship

 Data transfers are only successful if both friends are logged in online.
-All data are transferred in standard formats as encoded json messages.

-Session is used for identification to secure peer's data. clientKey is the key for accessing client and hostKey is the key for accessing host
+All data are transferred in standard formats as encoded json messages.Session is used for identification to secure peer's data. clientKey is the key for accessing client and hostKey is the key for accessing host

 Since this is a prototype many features have not been polished and completed